slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 The GRASP patterns can be helpful reminders of different kinds of solutions.

-They overlap with -- and can provide some amplication for -- the SOLID design patterns.
+They overlap with -- and can provide some amplification for -- the SOLID design patterns.

 The Pure Fabrication and Controller GRASP patterns seem to be more significant than the others.